BinaryLeo/ionic_todo/README.md

 # ionic_todo
-An Ionic application using Ionic Storage package.
+An Ionic React application using Ionic Storage package.